 IMAT has received eleven patents on its unique approach to search.
 Every stage of the search process, from a pipeline architecture indexing phase to ranked, Boolean or ranked OR search, has been optimized for speed and minimal CPU usage.
-As an example of this optimization, if one term in a search has 50,000,000 hits and another ANDed term in the search has 400 hits, the search speed will be most related to the 400 hit term rather than the 50,000,000 hit term.
+As an example of this optimization, if a Boolean AND search is done and one term has 50 million hits and another has 400 hits, the search speed will be most related to the 400 hit term rather than the 50 million hit term.

 Full text, numeric, and date/time patterns are all indexed in the same index structures.
 The access methods for this index are accelerated by structures that use some of the fastest internal computer CPU and memory operations possible.
 Indexes can be created or updated as fast or faster than other search systems.

 In a traditional search system’s relevance ranked search, each potential hit, record, or document, is processed with relevance boosts at every potential word, record, or document level.
 The very last hit of the very last term might end up being the highest ranked using this “bubble up” approach to relevance.